S0001Light/pygameFilesMore/README.md

+with Writers Jumbler 30 and 50 art can be turned into an windows executable with pyinstaller you must have pyinstaller installed with pip install pyinstaller then pyinstaller --onefile --noconsole --icon=icon.ico WritersJumbler_30_Art_Ani.py then pyinstaller --onefile --noconsole --icon=icon.ico WritersJumbler_50_Art_Ani.py

 MultiWindowPygameArt runs every 5 seconds, each window, makes a bmp, python file, and a html page to view the art that was made when it was running.

 These files can produce and make a lot of files...